TechnoDann/PPC-board-2.0/README.md

 PPC Posting Board 2.0
 =====================
-NOTE: **If you are importing archives generated before July 29th, 2016, and also archives imported after, see `tools/fix_encoding.rb`, which can be run with `rails runner`** (adjust dates as appropriate)
+NOTE: ** Archives generated before 2017 should to be run through `tools/fix_old_archive.rb` before being imported into fresh installations**

 Ahoy there!